Ratimon/redprint-optimism-contracts-examples/README.md

 ![ui demo](./assets/demo.png)

 It can be seen above that the developers have several options to choose their own desired layer.
-In our example, it is **the governance layer** and the [`Safe's Multi-sig`](https://github.com/safe-global/safe-smart-account) is chosen over other Governor-style contract systems.
+In our example, it is the **governance** Layer and the [`Safe's Multi-sig`](https://github.com/safe-global/safe-smart-account) is chosen over other Governor-style contract systems.

 Another example is **Compound-style contract**.
 Different sets of parameters can be selected based on the preference.
 This includes **Voting Delay**, **Voting Period**, **Time Lock Period** and etc.